Semantic Models for the First-stage Retrieval: A Comprehensive Review: Background

 \subsection{Classical Term-based Retrieval}

-This subsection provides an overview of the classical term-based methods for retrieval, including the vector space model, probabilistic retrieval models, and language models for IR.
+This subsection provides an overview of classical term-based methods for the first-stage retrieval, including the vector space model, probabilistic retrieval models and language models for IR.
+In general, these methods build representations of queries and documents based on the bag-of-words (BoW) assumption where each text is represented as a bag (multiset) of its words, disregarding grammar and even word order.
+Particularly, the representation functions $\phi$ and $\psi$ are set to be manually defined feature functions, such as word frequency, and dimensions of representations (i.e., $k_1$ and $k_2$) are generally equal to the vocabulary size.
+The representation functions $\phi$ and $\psi$ are usually different for queries and documents, but they all pledge the sparsity of representations so that the inverted index could be used to support efficient retrieval.

-The early representative of term-based methods is the vector space model (VSM)~\cite{salton1975vector} which represents the queries and documents as high-dimensional sparse vectors in a common vector space.
-Under this framework, queries and documents are viewed as vectors with each dimension corresponding to a term in the vocabulary, where the weight of each dimension can be determined by different functions, e.g., term frequency (TF), inverse document frequency (IDF), or the composite of them~\cite{salton1991developments, salton1988term}.
+The early representative of term-based methods is the vector space model (VSM)~\cite{salton1975vector} which represents queries and documents as high-dimensional sparse vectors in a common vector space.
+Under this framework, queries and documents are viewed as vectors with each dimension corresponding to a term in the vocabulary, where the weight of each dimension can be determined by different functions, e.g., term frequency (TF), inverse document frequency (IDF) or the composite of them~\cite{salton1991developments, salton1988term}.
 Then, one can use the similarity (usually cosine similarity) between a query vector and a document vector as the relevance measure of the query-document pair.
 The resulting scores can then be used to select the top relevant documents for the query.
-The VSM has become the fundamental of a series of IR solutions, that the probabilistic retrieval models and language models for IR can be also viewed as the instantiation of VSM with different weighting schemes, as will be discussed later.
+The VSM has become the fundamental of a series of IR solutions---the probabilistic retrieval model and language model for IR can be both viewed as the instantiation of VSM with different weighting schemes.